-- For those who go straight to court without claiming with your bank first and the bank decides to settle, then you may be liable for all or half the costs.
+- For those who go straight to court without claiming with their bank first and the bank decides to settle, then you may be liable for all or half the costs.

 Are Reimbursements Taxable?

 If you’re a taxpayer in Spain, regardless of whether your bank reimburses you directly or you win your case in court, the amount is not taxable.

-However if as a taxpayer you included your mortgage repayments in your tax returns you must correct the last 5 years’ tax returns.
+However if as a taxpayer you included your mortgage repayments in your annual tax returns you must correct the last 5 years’ tax returns.
 The Spanish Tax Office will not apply any fines.